umbraco/UmbracoDocs/umbraco-cloud/deployment/deployment-webhook.md

 ## Use cases

-There are many 'audit' cases when you would like to let others know about what is happening with your site.
-Here are some examples of cases where this feature could be useful:
+There are many use cases for deployment webhooks such as providing a detailed audit trail.
+Here are some scenarios where Webhooks could be useful:

 1. Any deployments to the Live site could be relevant for many parties in a company.
-Posting information about them in internal communication channels like _Slack_ is made possible using this feature.
+Posting information about a deployment in internal communication channels like _Slack_ is made possible using this feature.
 2. Monitoring of the whole deployment cycle.
-A successful deployment might result in a potentially breaking change.
-Integrating the webhook with other monitoring services, you could find out which deployment has caused the issue.
+A successful deployment might cause an error to show on the website!
+Integrating the webhook with other monitoring services, you could find out which deployment caused the issue.
-3. Letting content editors know about particular deployments when a new document type was added as they can now use the new document type.
+3. Letting content editors know about particular deployments such as when a new document type was added.
+Will inform them that they can now use the new document type.

 ## Configuration steps